FAIRChemistry/md-models/README.md

 With an adaptable markdown-based schema language, MD-Models automatically generates schemas and programming language representations.
 This markdown schema forms the foundation for object-oriented models, enabling seamless cross-format compatibility and simplifying modifications to data structures.

-Check out the [documentation](https://fairchemistry.github.io/md-models/) for more information.
+Check out the [documentation and graph editor](https://mdmodels.vercel.app/?about) for more information.

 ### Example